swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

    dependencies in use, so that the resulting product can be exactly recreated later if necessary.

-### Mechanism and policy

-This proposal primarily addresses the _mechanism_ used to record and manage version-pinning information, in support of _specific workflows_ with elevated demands for reproducible builds.

-In addition to this, certain _policy_ choices around default behavior are included; these are set initially to different defaults than in many package managers.
-Specifically the default behavior is to _not_ generate pinning information unless requested, for reasons outlined in the alternatives discussion.

-If the policy choice turns out to be wrong, the default can be changed without difficulty.
-We actively expect to revisit this policy choice once we have had experience with the mechanism, and can observe how it is being used.

 ### Current Behavior

 The package manager *NEVER* updates a locally cloned package from its current